-The Mongolia Society was founded in late 1961 as a private, non-profit, non-political organization interested in promoting and furthering the study of Mongolia, its history, language, and culture.
+The Mongolia Society was founded in 1961 as a private, non-profit, non-political organization interested in promoting the study of Mongolia, its history, language, and culture.
 The aims of the Society are exclusively scholarly, educational, and charitable.

-We publish Mongolian Studies: Journal of the Mongolia Society, Mongolia Survey, and two series entitled Special Papers (devoted to the republication of rare works in Mongolian or related languages) and Occasional Papers (scholarly studies).
-The Society has also printed and reprinted important dictionaries.
-One of the major obstacles encountered by Western students of Mongolia has been the difficulty in obtaining Mongolian publication on a regular basis.
-Since 1975, therefore, The Mongolia Society has been active in the importation and North American distribution of scholarly books and periodicals, as well as prints, slide transparencies, and recordings, from Mongolia, Inner Mongolia, and Buriatia.
+The Mongolia Society publishes Mongolian Studies: Journal of The Mongolia Society, a newsletter entitled Mongolia Survey, and two series entitled Special Papers (devoted to the republication of rare works in Mongolian or related languages) and Occasional Papers (scholarly studies).
+The Society also has printed and reprinted important dictionaries.
+One of the major obstacles encountered by Western students of Mongolia has been the difficulty in obtaining Mongolian publications on a regular basis.
+Therefore since 1975, The Mongolia Society has been active in the importation and distribution of scholarly books and periodicals, as well as prints, music, and craft items from Mongolia, Inner Mongolia, and Buriatia.

 Membership in The Mongolia Society is open to individuals, foundations, libraries, corporations, and other organizations interested in advancing its aims.
 In any given membership year, individuals in good standing receive our regular publications, Mongolian Studies and Mongolia Survey, and library members additionally receive copies of our Occasional Papers series.
 Membership is by calendar year and new members joining near the end of a year are usually placed on the rolls for the coming period, often with a complimentary copy of a recent publication.
 The Society’s annual business meeting is usually held in conjunction with other professional groups, like the Association for Asian Studies, in major cities in the spring.